Kyrgyz language: Classification

 Kyrgyz is a Common Turkic language belonging to the Kipchak branch of the family.
 It is considered to be an East Kipchak language, forming a subfamily with the Southern Altai language within the greater Kipchak branch.
 Internally, Kyrgyz has two distinct varieties; Northern and Southern Kyrgyz.

 Kyrgyz should not be confused with Old Kyrgyz (Yenisei Kyrgyz), which is a member of the South Siberian branch of Turkic languages.
 The living successor languages of Yenisei Kyrgyz are the Khakas language in the Russian Federation and the Fuyu Kyrgyz language in Northeastern China.

 History

 In 925, when the Liao dynasty defeated the Yenisei Kyrgyz and expelled them from the Mongolian steppes, some Ancient Kyrgyz elites settled in Altai and Xinjiang where they mixed with the local Kipchaks, resulting in a language shift.

 After the Mongol conquest in 1207 and a series of revolts against the Yuan dynasty, Kyrgyz-speaking tribes started to migrate to Tian Shan, which was already populated by various Turco-Mongol tribes.
 As Chaghatai Ulus subjects, the Kyrgyz converted to Islam.
-Persian and Arabic vocabulary loaned to the Kyrgyz language, but to a much lesser extent than Kazakh, Uzbek and Uyghur.
+This resulted in the Kyrgyz language absorbing Persian and Arabic loanwords, but to a much lesser extent than Kazakh, Uzbek and Uyghur.

 Dialects

 Kyrgyz is divided into two main dialects, Northern and Southern.
-Northern having more Mongolian loanwords and Southern having more Uzbek ones.
+The Northern dialect has more Mongolian loanwords while the Southern one has more Uzbek ones.
 Standard Kyrgyz is based on Northern Kyrgyz.
 There is also a third smaller dialect called Pamiri Kyrgyz.